On this page you will find information and advice on model agencies and what to look out for. You will also find tips for being a successful model.

 Commercial – This covers selling everything and anything although it doesn’t include the fashion editorials.
 Being healthy, with good skin and smile is usually the key.
 This is usually about presenting the right image for a product, service or business.
 There is no specific measurements however females under 5’5 and males under 5’10’ may struggle.

 Glamour – More about the model rather than what they are wearing or endorsing.
 It can range from swimwear and underwear right up to nude.
 This should be agreed prior to the shoot.
 Images are about presenting a provocative images and creating the right mood.
 You need to be at least 18 to enter this field.
-There is no size issues in this form of modeling.
+There is no size issues in this form of modelling.

 Body Parts – As it sounds, could be for hands, feet, teeth, eyes, hair, or anything else.
 Usually for advertisements for certain products.
 If you become successful at this, look after the part you are known for.